 An expert in social advocacy, Eeva’s focus is on architecture policy and education.
 Before joining Archinfo Finland in 2019, Eeva worked as a regional arts consultant for architecture, architecture educator and cultural producer.
 Eeva has also been involved in advocacy in her spare time by developing and initiating events such as the urban living fair and the no-fly travel fair.
 Her key values include ecological and social sustainability.
 She enjoys to spend her time weeding, growing and preserving at her allotment cottage, listening to podcasts and entertaining friends.

 Taavi joined Archinfo Finland’s communications team in December 2020.
 His main responsibilities include social media and daily communication.
 The colleagues learned to know Taavi from his former position in the Finnish Association of Architects, an organisation next door, where he worked with communication – as a freelance journalist, he is still a regular contributor to their journal Arkkitehtiuutiset.
-Besides his job, the forthcoming Master of Science is finalising his master’s thesis on media geography.
 Between these periods of architectural communication, Taavi has, in addition to his studies, worked as a content creator in a start-up company.
 Taavi spends his free time with a pen and a notepad, too, but instead of architects, he interviews rock artists, and Taavi himself is a passionate guitar player.

 Since 2019, Heli has spent one day a week at Archinfo Finland, assisting the director in administrative issues and budgeting and taking care of invoices and HR tasks.
 The rest of the week she works for the Association of Finnish Architects’ Offices ATL next door.
 Heli has gained a long and versatile experience as a secretary and assistant both in the private sector and state administration.
 During her free time, Heli keeps herself busy working with layout and photography.
 Should she have time left for more, she enjoys genealogy and walks by the sea, and her camera and video camera will not stay unused even then.
 Lately, Heli has taken up sewing, but it is difficult for her to get things completed because her creative mind keeps on planning, and an almost completed effort could turn out to become something totally different.